Sanders1970/MotiveMapper/README.md

 # MotiveMapper Firebase Studio Project

-This project is fully configured and successfully deployed on Firebase App Hosting.
+This project is fully configured and ready for deployment on Firebase App Hosting.